-U.S. attorney general to unveil leak probes soon: media reports
+U.S. attorney general to unveil leak probes soon -media reports

 3 Min Read

-WASHINGTON (Reuters) - U.S. Attorney General Jeff Sessions plans to announce soon several criminal investigations into intelligence leaks, news outlets reported on Wednesday, as the nation's top law enforcement official faced mounting criticism from President Donald Trump.
+WASHINGTON, July 26 (Reuters) - U.S. Attorney General Jeff Sessions plans to announce soon several criminal investigations into intelligence leaks, news outlets reported on Wednesday, as the nation's top law enforcement official faced mounting criticism from President Donald Trump.

 The announcement has "been in the works for some time and will most likely happen sometime in the next week," Fox News reported, citing an unnamed U.S. official.
 The Washington Post also reported the planned announcement, citing multiple unnamed officials.